HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ## Tutorial

-### Add the georeferenced 1910 ethnic and linguistic map to the project
+### Add the ethnic and linguistic map from 1910 to the project

 1. Install QGIS
 2. Download the data